Scrimshaw: Modern scrimshaw

-Example of modern scrimshaw by artist Edmund Davidson in his “African Big Five” integral knife.
-Scrimshaw by Linda Karst Stone.

 While scrimshaw artists rarely use whale bone anymore, it is still employed by a few.
 Common modern materials are micarta, ivory (elephant, fossil, walrus), hippo tusk, warthog ivory, buffalo horn, giraffe bone, mother of pearl, and camel bone.
 Modern scrimshaw typically retains the nautical themes of historical scrimshaw, but can also extend well beyond the traditional motifs.

 Contemporary trade and carving techniques have led to more advanced, but fewer unique scrimshaw carvings.
 Collectors are advised to be aware of fakes.